DETAILED ACTION

 However, Chen teaches a similar compressor assembly (see figs. 1-2) wherein a sound reduction conduit (see fig. B above) having a conduit feed port (labelled “c.f.p.”) is configured to receive a portion of a cooling air at an exit of the fan or right after the exit of the fan (see circled region in fig. B above that is configured to receive a portion of the cooling air) [also see ¶19 of translation: “It should be noted that the housing 2 completely or partially covers the motor stator 3, crankcase 5, cylinder 7, valve seat 9, or cylinder head 10, forming a so-called air duct 11.
 The air duct 11 can consist of one flow channel or several flow channels; there can be only one air duct 11.
 There can be multiple air ducts 11.
 The gas in the air ducts 11 can flow continuously, converge, or branch.
 Continuous flow means that the airflow in each air duct 11 or channel does not cross-flow during the flow process.
 Converging flow means that two or more air ducts 11 or channels merge and flow together.
 Branching flow means that one air duct 11 or channel branches into two or more airflow streams…”].

-Applicant has not disclosed any criticality for the claimed limitation of receiving the portion of the cooling air “from a location between the fan and the commutator”, i.e. no explicit criticality is stated as to why “a portion of the cooling air” needs to be fed between the commutator and the fan.
+Applicant has not disclosed any criticality for the claimed limitation of receiving the portion of the cooling air “at a location between the fan and the commutator”, i.e. no explicit criticality is stated as to why “a portion of the cooling air” needs to be fed between the commutator and the fan.
 Thus, it would have been obvious to the person of ordinary skill in the art before the effective filing date of the invention to modify Wang’s shroud, in particular an opening (i.e. conduit feed port) of the sound reduction conduit in Wang’s shroud, for dividing the cooling fan flow prior to the upstream of the commutator in view of Chen who teaches dividing the cooling fan flow at or near the exit of the fan for the purpose of preventing a heating of a portion of the cooling air prior to be being needed to cool the cylinder head in Wang [Additional note: Upon further consideration of Wang, the presented directional arrow “76” in Wang’s fig. 5, indicating the feed pump stream, starts as a horizontal line and then angles down towards port/opening 72.
 This implies portion of this feed pump stream coming from a region (see circled region in fig. A above) that is upstream of the commutator.
 Thus, implying another “port” to be present in the vicinity of that circled region that allows this stream 76 (referred as “second cold air flow” in ¶24 of translation)].

 Wang teaches the compressor assembly that reduces the sound to some extent.
 The tortuous path traveled by air that is introduced into air compressor provides for noise attenuation during operation of the compressor.